Market and Systems Interventions

 The skills landscape: AI has restructured the problem

-Mercy Corps, working with the Jobtech Alliance - an ecosystem-building initiative steered by Mercy Corps and BFA Global - have mapped the jobtech landscape across Africa, identifying 323 active innovators categorised across five distinct clusters: platforms for offline work, job matching and boards, e-learning and skilling, digital and online work platforms, and micro-enterprise and commerce platforms.
+The 2021 jobtech map, developed alongside the Jobtech Alliance - an ecosystem-building initiative steered by Mercy Corps and BFA Global - identified 323 active innovators in the African jobtech space.
+The Jobtech Alliance taxonomy organises these into five categories: platforms for offline work, platforms for digitally-delivered work, digital services for micro-enterprises, technology-enabled skilling, and digital tools for worker enablement.
 Enabler-type companies - startups building infrastructure for other startups - are contributing a multiplier effect that extends beyond direct employment creation.

 The skills conversation in 2022 was dominated by the coding shortage.
 AI has partially - and in some domains, substantially - changed this calculus.
 The skills AI cannot yet replicate - complex reasoning, empathy, contextual judgment, cross-cultural communication, ethical decision-making - are precisely those that African education systems have historically underinvested in.
 The irony is direct: the skills Africa's education system treats as peripheral are the skills the AI economy values most.